 This has the virtue of encouraging Directors to be conscious of the discount.
-It also ensures that a Director's personal financial circumstances are directly linked to the long term success of the Fund.
+It also ensures that a Director's personal financial circumstances are directly linked to the long-term success of the Fund.

-City of London believes that, if the above policy operates, it would generally be inappropriate for a Director to dispose of such shareholding whilst a Director.
-City of London however acknowledges that a Director's personal circumstances may occasion the need for a disposal.
+City of London believes that, if the above policy is applied, it would generally be inappropriate for a Director to dispose of such shareholding whilst a Director.
+However, City of London acknowledges that a Director's personal circumstances may occasion the need for a disposal.

-Needless to say, Directors should not receive fees, either directly or through another entity, for any other business that they might perform to the benefit of the Fund, or fund management group.
 City of London believes that current or former Directors, current or former senior employees or relatives of the Manager are not independent

-For a director to have the trust and support of shareholders he must not only be independent, but must also be seen to be independent
+For a Director to have the trust and support of Shareholders he must not only be independent but must also be seen to be independent